 Political campaigns are increasingly vulnerable to social engineering attacks.
 Social engineering is an attack where an attacker attempts to gain access to sensitive information or resources by manipulating people into performing specific actions or providing confidential information.

 It’s a form of fraud that can have devastating consequences for political campaigns and the public.
-To protect your drive from these attacks, it’s important to understand how they work and take appropriate steps to mitigate them.
+To protect your drive from these attacks, it’s essential to understand how they work and take appropriate steps to mitigate them.

 What is Social Engineering?